kdeldycke/click-extra/docs/logging.md

       """
    )

-And then see how each level selectively print messages and renders with colors:
+And now see how each level selectively print messages and renders them with colors:

 .. click:run::
    from textwrap import dedent